Hugh Patrick Guarin Maule

 Hugh Patrick Guarin Maule DSO MC FRIBA (12 May 1873 – 15 May 1940) was a British architect whose work included the Royal Veterinary College in London opened by George VI in 1937.
 Between 1919 and 1923 he was Chief Architect to the Ministry of Agriculture and Fisheries and also served as architect to the trustees of the Douglas Haig Memorial Homes for Ex-Soldiers.

 Early life

 Henry Patrick Guarin Maule was born on 12 May 1873 at Newnham on Severn in Gloucestershire.
-He was the son of Augustus Henry Maule, a Gentleman, and Ellen Maule.
+He was the son of Augustus Henry Maule and Ellen Maule.
 Maule was educated at Bedford Modern School, where he was head boy, and later articled to the architectural practice of Colonel Sir Robert William Edis KBE CB.

 Career

 After a spell in private practice Maule was made Headmaster of the London Architectural Association School of Architecture, a position he held from 1903 to 1913.
 During World War I, Maule became a Major in the Honourable Artillery Company, was a recipient of the Military Cross and made a Companion of the Distinguished Service Order.

 After the war, Maule was made Chief Architect to the Ministry of Agriculture and Fisheries but returned to private practice in 1923.
 He was architect to the trustees of the Douglas Haig Memorial Homes for Ex-Soldiers.
 For much of his architectural career Maule was based in London operating in partnership with William Adam Forsyth as Forsyth & Maule.

 Mould's work included large additions and alterations to Kinnaird House in Perthshire and the Royal Veterinary College in London which was opened by King George VI in 1937.